Monsef Zerka: Nantes

 On 31 August 2010, Zerka signed for Ligue 2 outfit FC Nantes.
 Zerka debuted for his new in a 2–1 home win against Racing Strasbourg.
 He also scored his first goal for Nantes in his debut.
 It was the 1–1 equalizer, scored in the 22nd minute of the match after an assist by Jean-Claude Darcheville.
 He scored his second, and last, league goal for Nantes in the next match against SC Bastia.
 It was scored in the 7th minute of the match and it was the opening goal, in a match that ended as a 1–1 draw.
 It was scored after an assist by Djamel Abdoun.
 In the next season Zerka remained goalless for Nantes in the league.
 He scored his only goal that season, in a French Cup 4–2 away defeat by US Boulogne.
 On 7 January 2011, Nantes and Zerka mutually agreed to part ways.
 During his spell at Nantes Zerka featured in 35 Ligue 2 games, scoring 2 goals.

 Iraklis

 On 14 January 2011, Zerka signed a contract with Greek Superleague club Iraklis until the summer of 2012.
 He debuted for Iraklis on 23 January 2011, as he was in the starting line-up in a 3–0 away defeat by AO Kavala.

 New England Revolution

 Zerka left Iraklis on a mutual agreement after their relegation from the Greek top flight, and he subsequently signed with Major League Soccer club New England Revolution on 18 August 2011.
+Zerka became one of the few bright spots in the Revolution's dismal 2011 campaign.
+He made his Revolution debut, and scored his first Revolution goal, on 7 September 2011 in a 4-4 draw with the Philadelphia Union.
+He made his home debut 3 days later in a home win over FC Dallas.
+He scored his second and final goal for the Revolution in the final match of the Revolution season, a 2-2 draw at Toronto FC.

+The Revolution declined Zerka's contract on 30 November 2011.
+In seven matches (all starts) Zerka concluded his Revolution career with two goals and an assist.